Bereket-07/sales-forecasting-model/README.md

 **Overview**: This notebook performs an in-depth analysis by merging the store dataset with the train dataset to uncover key insights, with a particular focus on evaluating the influence of competitor distance on store sales.

+### **📓deeplearningmodel.ipynb**

+**Overview**: This notebook focuses on building a deep learning model to predict store sales.
+It employs Long Short-Term Memory (LSTM) networks to leverage sequential data, enhancing the accuracy of sales forecasts through advanced machine learning techniques.

 ### **📓eda.ipynb**

 **Overview**: This notebook is dedicated to Exploratory Data Analysis (EDA), with a primary focus on data cleaning and outlier detection/handling for the project.

+### **📓 model_building.ipynb**

+**Overview**: This notebook focuses on building a logistic regression model utilizing GridSearchCV for hyperparameter tuning.
+It systematically explores various parameter combinations to optimize model performance, ensuring the best possible predictions for store sales.

+### **📓 model_without_grid.ipynb**

+**Overview**: This notebook focuses on building a model without using GridSearchCV for hyperparameter tuning.
+It directly implements a logistic regression model, providing insights into model performance and evaluation without the additional complexity of parameter optimization.

 ### **📓salesAnalysis.ipynb**